jgoneil/Checkers/docs/DesignDoc.md

 ![Webcheckers Code Metrics Report](code_metrics.JPG)

-For further implementation of fixes to the system, addressing the following areas for usability may  be benefitial for users.
+For further implementation of fixes to the system, addressing the following areas for usability may  be beneficial for users.
 These areas include:
 * Bigger test for all of the elements in the UI
 * More color contrast between the red checker and the black background
-* Have a message popup when a user attempts to sign out to ensure they meant to click the signout button
+* Have a message popup when a user attempts to sign out to ensure they meant to click the sign out button
 * Have a message popup allowing a user to decline a game request by another player
-* Revisit the checkMove class and change the if statement checks into a state machine to increase preformance and clarity
+* Revisit the checkMove class and change the if statement checks into a state machine to increase performance and clarity

 ## Testing